Co-curricular (Volunteer) Programs

 Your participation in Voluntary Workplace Activities that Support Community Health will be included on your Australian Higher Education Graduation Statement (AHEGS).

-Procedures, insurance indemnity statements and letters can be found on the staff intranet, Student Administration Procedures and Tempates page (under Passport Co-Curricular Procedure).
+Procedures, insurance indemnity statements and letters can be found on the staff intranet, Student Administration Procedures and Templates page (under Co-Curricular Procedure).